cmaher92/launch_school/coursework/rb129/topics/polymorphism.md

 ### Polymorphism

+**Different types of objects being able to respond to the same message.**

 **Polymorphism** refers to the ability of objects with different types to respond in different ways to the same method invocation; that is, data of different types can respond to a common interface.
 It's crucial to OO programming and can lead to more maintainable code.